anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-06.md

 ### 1.1.
 Create a Data Profile Scan on the Hudi snapshot BigLake table

-Navigate to Dataplex and create a Data Profile scan as shown below, while logged in as yourself-
+Navigate to BigQuery and follw the screenshots below to create a Data Profiing Scan and run it, and persist results to BigQuery.

 ![README](../04-images/m07-01.png)
 <br><br>